The Irony of Labor Day In Today’s Economy

 We’ve heard a lot about the five stages of Dr. Kubler-Ross’s grief cycle (Denial, Bargaining, Anger, Depression, Acceptance) and certainly they can be applied to reacting to sudden and traumatic job loss.

 My concern is for those that stay stuck in the limbo of the depression stage, the discouraged worker who wants so much to work, is capable of work but can’t find work.

 If your entire identity is fed by what you do to bring money into the household and you can’t do it, you are at risk, not only of depression, but of harming yourself and others.
 Find the courage to get help immediately.
 If you can’t do it yourself, ask a loved one to pick up the phone or go on-line for you.
 They can help you get the ball rolling with the right counselor.
-This web site has both Ask the Therapist and Consult an Online Therapist links to qualified mental health professionals on call right now who will listen and get you going in the right direction.
+This web site has Ask the Therapist, which links to qualified mental health professionals on call right now who will listen and get you going in the right direction.

 If you are among the lucky ones (and I use that term with caution) you get through to Acceptance and add your own sixth stage: Metamorphosis.
 We reinvent ourselves largely through reconnecting with who we are beyond what we do, cultivate resilience, optimize what resources are available to us (including people who love us) and embracing creative options.
 It may be hard for you to see right now, but it is possible.

 Aletta, E. (2016).
 The Irony of Labor Day In Today’s Economy.
 Psych Central.
 Retrieved on December 14, 2017, from https://psychcentral.com/blog/archives/2009/09/07/the-irony-of-labor-day-in-todays-economy/